AimerFilion/Montreal-Music-Venues/README.md

 ## Explore
-### Location of music venues in Montreal city using a Google map API.
+### Location of music venues in Montreal city using a Google map API
 The user can explore the map and find the location of each music venues

 https://user-images.githubusercontent.com/112727028/210448014-55241973-50b7-43e6-bff6-dd2ea9ce6feb.mp4